techidaily/site-win11/source/_posts/the-leaders-small-computers-running-windows.md

 ![The Raspberry Pi 4 Model B Official Case](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/praveen-thirumurugan-pkn_rlsbmzo-unsplash.jpg)

- While the experience is anything but seamless, and you may have trouble with some drivers, running Windows on the[Raspberry Pi 4B flagship SBC](https://www.makeuseof.com/tag/raspberry-pi-4-overview/) might be a worthwhile challenge for some users.
-If you're interested, we have written a complete guide on how to[install Windows on a Raspberry Pi the easy way](https://www.makeuseof.com/how-to-install-windows-10-and-11-on-a-raspberry-pi-4-the-easy-way/) .
+ While the experience is anything but seamless, and you may have trouble with some drivers, running Windows on the [Raspberry Pi 4B flagship SBC](https://www.makeuseof.com/tag/raspberry-pi-4-overview/) might be a worthwhile challenge for some users.
+If you're interested, we have written a complete guide on how to [install Windows on a Raspberry Pi the easy way](https://www.makeuseof.com/how-to-install-windows-10-and-11-on-a-raspberry-pi-4-the-easy-way/) .
 It is not ideal for everyday use, but it is workable with a certain amount of elbow grease.

 **Raspberry Pi 4 Model B key specs:**